-My recently completed PhD thesis concerned animal habitat selection decisions and their consequences for fitness in marine environments modified by invasive species or aquaculture infrastructure.
+My PhD thesis concerned animal habitat selection decisions and their consequences for fitness in marine environments modified by invasive species or aquaculture infrastructure.
 Now I’m working primarily on sustainability and animal welfare in marine aquaculture, with a focus on developing and validating new methods to prevent, monitor and control ectoparasitic louse infestations on Norwegian salmon farms (together with the Norwegian Institute of Marine Research and industrial partners).

 CURRENT PhD STUDENTS

 I’m interested in the ecology of parasites and how they evolve in response to novel conditions.
 Salmon aquaculture is a fascinating system to study these processes – the rapid growth of aquaculture has dramatically altered the ecology and epidemiology of salmon parasites such as sea lice.
 For my PhD, I will explore how sea lice might evolve in response to modern pest control strategies.
 My research will focus on whether lice can become resistant to these controls, which could have huge environmental, welfare and commercial implications.

 Several new depth-focused cage designs have been developed to inhibit physical interactions between the positively phototactic sea lice and surfacing sea-cage Atlantic salmon (Salmo salar).
 As these cages become implemented at the commercial scale, sea-caged salmon are faced with a suite of new rearing environments and systems to adapt to.
 My PhD explores how (1) depth-modified cages will affect salmon buoyancy, and (2) whether we can utilise the learning capacity of salmon to facilitate their adaptation to novel environments.